Squizit/squizit.net/readme.md

 ---

-*Don't use graphics and content included with the site without prior permission*
+*Don't use graphics and content included with this site without prior permission*